 Lung scarring (fibrosis) – This may occur in the small amount of lung that receives radiation just under the breast and chest wall.
 The scarring may be visible on a chest x-ray but is not expected to cause symptoms.

-Heart – If the left breast or chest wall is being treated there is a low risk of damage to the heart.
-Radiation techniques are used to reduce the amount of radiation to the heart to as low as possible.
+Heart – If the left breast or chest wall is being treated, there is a low risk of damage to the heart and a small increased risk of heart disease.
+Radiation treatment techniques (deep inspiration breath hold) are now being used more commonly to reduce the amount of radiation to the heart to as low as possible.

 Swelling of the arm (lymphoedema) – The risk of developing lymphoedema is approximately 5% if the lymph nodes located above the collar bone and/or armpit are treated.
-If lymphoedema occurs it is usually mild to moderate but rarely it can be severe.
+If lymphoedema occurs, it is usually mild to moderate but can rarely be severe.

 Damage to the nerves that control the arm and hand (brachial plexopathy) – This is an extremely rare side effect that may occur if the lymph nodes above the collar bone and/or armpit are treated.
 Symptoms may include pain, numbness and weakness in the arm and hand.